List of content you will read in this article:

-Now, before getting more into detail on what exactly is domain privacy and why one might want to use it, let’s get real.
+Now, before getting more into detail on what exactly domain privacy is and why one might want to use it.
 Is it really needed?

 The simple answer is no, your website will run the same whether you have WHOIS protection or not.
 There is however a number of important benefits that come along with this service.
 To be more exact, the domain owner will be able to retain their privacy.

 Every domain has public information tied to it about the owner of the domain.
 Some very personal data such as the registrant’s address and contact details are stored in the ICANN (Internet Corporation for Assigned Names and Numbers) WHOIS directory, which publishes it for the world to see.
 As you can imagine, these rules are detrimental to the registrant’s privacy.

 As you know making your domain information available publicly is the biggest drawback for domain owners because your competitor can do spam activity against your domain which can harm your business, to make it authentic or more secure, you have to buy Domain Privacy Protection that is a service which will secure your domain contact information.

 Domain privacy protection is a service that’s available when you purchase a domain name.

 Here are the benefits why you should opt a Domain Privacy Protection aginst WOHIS:

 This is the biggest challenge nowadays keeping your personal information secure and private from online platforms, to prevent your domain from these serious issues, you have to opt for WHOIS Protection that can save your data from getting into the wrong hands.

 2. Make you safe from unsolicited marketing outreach

 Once your contact information is listed on the platforms then salespeople, spammers, telemarketers, and fraudsters will use your database for contact information, trawling newly registered websites in particular.
 After that, you can be targeted for all those spam things that offer online marketing, SEO, and many more things which you don’t want.